mongodb/docs/source/includes/backup/wtchk-process-overview-main-om.rst

 The backup process takes a snapshot of the data directory at its :ref:`scheduled snapshot intervals <edit-snapshot-schedule>`.

-.. cond:: onprem

 This process copies the data files in a MongoDB deployment, sending them over the network via |mms| to your existing snapshot storage.

-.. cond:: cloud

-   This process copies the data files in a MongoDB deployment, sending them over the network to backup storage for |mms|.

 Your deployment can still handle read and write operations during the copying process.